jaythad13/Mathematikezettelkasten/Concrete Mathematics --- con-crete/notes/Recurrence problems.md

 We generalise this problem to $n$ annuli and forget pedantry, just calling the annuli disks.
 Note that this generalisation allows us to look at small cases first, a technique that is almost always useful when solving math problems.
 It is also useful in the obvious sense: if we solve the problem for all natural numbers $n$ then we have solved the Tower of Hanoi, the problem of Benares temple, the Tower of Brahma, and any other _exotic_ names white mathematicians may assign to problems.

 The other strategy we use is formalism: by explicitly naming the things we care about we can manipulate them more easily.
-In particular using functions (in this case, [[Sequences|sequences]], which are just functions from $\bb{N}$) allows us to very directly manipulate the things we care about.
+In particular using functions (in this case, sequences which are just functions from $\bb{N}$) allows us to very directly manipulate the things we care about.
 Thus, we let $T_n$ denote the least number of moves for $n$ disks.

 We can get some easy small answers.
 Some trivial cases are